Ciara To Drop New Single ‘Thinkin Bout You’ This Week

 Ciara has been on a roll recently releasing new songs and she’s about to drop another.

 Nine hours on Instagram, Cici teased fans with lyrics from the single and also dropped what appears to be the single artwork.
 She has a shower towel on her head while wearing black sunglasses.
 The song title is written in the lipstick she has in her hand and as she sparks a fierce look.
+In the caption, the “I Bet” songstress tells fans it will be released March 29.

 The Grape Juice reported that they were at Ciara’s listening session London not long ago and that they have heard this song already.
 They reveal it sounds different to the previous single’s she just dropped but, it does embody Ciara’s expressed desire to make the masses dance with her new music.